Go to My Ireland

 St Comgall’s - 'The Falls, Where The Troubles Began'

-Located at St. Comgall’s, just a short 20-minute stroll from City Hall, this new exhibition tells the powerful story of the outbreak of conflict on the streets that surrounded this old school from August 1969 to July 1970.
+Located at St Comgall’s, just a short 20-minute stroll from City Hall, this new exhibition tells the powerful story of the outbreak of conflict on the streets that surrounded this old school from August 1969 to July 1970.
 It recounts local experiences and features the Dúchas Oral History Archive and the Belfast [Photographic] Archive Project.

 Tower Museum

 Step inside the Derry Girls Experience at the Tower Museum and explore authentic props, costumes, and sets from the hit series.
-Discover how the show humorously and poignantly captured life in 1990s Derry amid political tension and everyday teenage adventures.
+Discover how the show humorously and poignantly captured life in 1990s Derry~Londonderry amid political tension and everyday teenage adventures.

 EastSide Visitor Centre